open-telemetry/community/docs/how-to-handle-public-calendar.md

 meetings can join the group.

 ## Steps
-To create or edit a meeting, you need to have access to the Public OpenTelemetry calendar (a shared Google calendar) and access to one of our Zoom accounts or to a Google account that has already been linked to Zoom (such as cncf-opentelemetry-governance).
+To create or edit a meeting, you need to have access to the Public OpenTelemetry calendar (a shared Google calendar) and you must add a Zoom meeting link.

 ### Gaining Calendar Permissions
 All SIG maintainers have permission to edit the Public OpenTelemetry calendar.